petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 = Features =
 * Based on the frequency a spammer has been reported at stopforumspam.com, a separate threshold can be set for the following features:
 	* Send an email to the board administrator with information about the spammer.
 	* Block the spammer before content is server.
+* Block spammers that access wp-comments-post.php directly by using a comment security check.
+An email can be send when the check fails.
+* Block visitors based on IP address by using a local blacklist.
+* Bypass the checks for the IP at Stop Forum Spam and the local blacklist based on IP in the local whitelist.
+* Ability to add single IP's and/or IP ranges to the blacklist and whitelist.
 * When an IP is blocked a message can be displayed to the visitor with the reason why access was blocked and a link to stopforumspam.com if they want to resolve the issue.
 * Report a spammer to Stop Forum Spam.
 A valid API key from Stop Forum Spam is neccesary.
 * Add a spammer to the local blacklist by clicking a link in the received email.

 Blocking a potential spammer before content is served has the following advantages: